gecio/gecio.github.io/docs/_imke/machinedeployments/add_ssh_key/index.en.md

     ![Manage-Keys](manage-keys.png)

-5. After the selection, the key is displayed in the list and can also be deleted there if required.
+5. After the selection, the key is displayed in the list and can also be deleted from it if required.

     ![Key-List](key-list.png)